Lotfullah21/Data-Structures-And-Algorithms/20-binary-search-tree/README.md

 The main advantage of balanced BST is that all the operations like searching, insertion, deletion and finding closest value can be done in `O(logN)` time, because of its optimal structure.

 But, for unbalanced, these operations becomes costly which is proportional to the heigh of a tree `O(h)`, which in worst case we might be having `N` nodes, so it becomes `O(N)` .

+There are different kinds of binary search tree, in the given table a comparison is done between them.

 ```table